maryamgbemisola/Flit-Apprenticeship-Projects/1 Market Basket Analysis/README.md

    - A comprehensive report summarizing key findings, including top itemsets and association rules with their support, confidence, and lift values.
    - Visualizations of item co-occurrences and rule strength.
    - Recommendations for business applications based on the analysis.
-   - Optional: A dashboard or interactive tool for stakeholders to explore rules and insights.

 7. **Potential Challenges**:
    - Handling large datasets with high computational complexity.
    - Setting appropriate thresholds for support and confidence to avoid trivial or overly specific rules.